-Primary responsibility for security on campus belongs to the Millersville University Police Department, which is part of Finance and Administration.
+Primary responsibility for law enforcement and security on university own and controlled property belongs to the Millersville University Police Department, which is part of Finance and Administration.
 The University uses a dual-force concept, employing both commissioned police officers and noncommissioned security officers.
 Nine officers and three supervisors are assigned to regular patrol duties.
 Additionally, the Police Department deploys a full time security officer who is assigned solely to the residence halls on campus and a second full time security officer who is assigned full time to the Lancaster Ware Center covering hours the Ware Center hosts academic classes and special events.
 Administrative duties are handled by the chief and deputy chief, who are also commissioned police officers.
 The department employs clerical staff.
-The administrative office is located in Lebanon House, which is open from 8 a.m. to 4:30 p.m., weekdays.
+The administrative office is located in the Lebanon House, which is open from 8 a.m. to 4:30 p.m., weekdays.
 A 24-hour, seven-day-a-week schedule is maintained by the University Police with an around-the-clock dispatcher system of student emergency dispatchers and Lancaster County-wide communications 911 direct dispatching of emergency calls.

 Officers use dual-band radios to directly monitor both dispatch systems.
 This radio system greatly enhances the safety of the campus community through interoperability with other community first responders.